Zot1881/firmware/README.md

 To acheve this new cacro commands were added:

+Enable new coloring scheme via perKey option in backlight.strategy command

     COMMAND = set backlight.strategy { functional | constantRgb | perKey}

-//1 - use colors from functional coloring if no color for key was specified
+Use default coloring from functional coloring if no color for key was specified.

-    COMMAND = set backlight.perKey.default_coloring BOOLEAN
+    COMMAND = set backlight.perKey.default_coloring BOOLEAN [0 or 1]

+Set color to color map

-//first number is index in array of 256 elements
-// next 3 numbers are rgb color
+first number is index in array of 256 elements, next 3 numbers are rgb color

     COMMAND = set backlight.perKey.color <number 0-255 (NUMBER)> <number 0-255 (NUMBER)> <number 0-255 (NUMBER)> <number 0-255 (NUMBER)>

+Specify key color that was added to color map.

-//layer index
+layer index

-//slot index
+slot index

-//key index
+key index

-//index color array that was set with backlight.perKey.color
+index color array that was set with backlight.perKey.color

     COMMAND = set backlight.perKey.change <number 0-255 (NUMBER)> <number 0-255 (NUMBER)> <number 0-255 (NUMBER)> <number 0-255 (NUMBER)>